logambigaik/guestapp-python-redis-mysql-docker-k8s/README.md

 ● a submission/'Thanks' page for visitors that have entered their name ● a 'Visitors' page where previous visitors to the website are listed Names of visitors to the site are stored in MySQL, and number of page views are stored in redis.
-Your team member has also included a docker-compose.yml they used to assist in the development of the Guestbook, and can be used to quickly get the project up and running.

 ```